Skip to main content

 The Format and What It Tells You About Seattle

 American cities tend to produce a few fast-food institutions that outlast their category peers by refusing to scale.
-Dick's, which has been operating since 1954 across a small number of Seattle locations, belongs to that cohort.
-Where national chains expanded into hundreds or thousands of units, Dick's stayed regional, stayed simple, and stayed cheap.
-The menu discipline is almost editorial: burgers, fries, and hand-dipped shakes.
+Dick's, which has been operating across a small number of Seattle locations, belongs to that cohort.
+Where national chains expanded into hundreds or thousands of units, Dick's stayed regional, stayed simple, stayed cheap.
+The menu discipline is almost editorial: burgers, fries, hand-dipped shakes.
 No seasonal specials, no limited-edition collaborations, no third-wave ingredient sourcing.
 The menu's resistance to trend is its whole identity.

 Seattle's dining culture has, in the decades since 1954, developed in directions that Dick's actively ignores.
 The city now supports serious tasting-menu destinations like Canlis, boundary-pushing Asian-American cooking at Joule, and a broader range of ambitious independent restaurants covered in our full Seattle restaurants guide.
 Dick's doesn't compete in that space.
-It operates in a completely different register, one defined by immediacy, affordability, and institutional familiarity rather than technique or sourcing.
+It operates in a completely different register, one defined by immediacy, affordability, institutional familiarity rather than technique or sourcing.

 On the Question of a Wine List